 What Is Worm/Vermi Tea?

-On the other hand, vermi tea is made by steeping vermicompost or vermicast in water, sometimes accompanied by other ingredients such as molasses in order to keep the microbe population active.
-In theory, when used to water plants, or sprayed on plant foliage, it encourages the growth of beneficial microorganisms that protect plants and encourage plant growth.
-It also inoculates your plants with the many nutrients and micronutrients worm castings contain.
+On the other hand, true vermicompost tea should be full of good bacteria (aerobic bacteria).
+The vermi tea can be made by simply steeping vermicompost or vermicast in water, along with other ingredients such as molasses to encourage good microbial growth.
+In theory, when used to water plants, or sprayed on plant foliage, these beneficial microorganisms protect plants and improve plant growth.
+It also inoculates your plants with the many nutrients and minerals worm castings contain.

-How Is Vermi Tea Made?
+“Supercharged” Vermi Tea

 How Should I Use Vermi Tea?